gTile/gTile/DEVELOPING.md

         ```
 3. If 2 succeeded, hit `Alt`+`F2`, type `r`, and hit enter.

-A Makefile has been included for common tasks.
-Use `make help` for more info.

 #### Dependency management

 For the most part, look at `WORKSPACE` and `BUILD.bazel` to inspect the